XinyuKang22/WeTok/Report.md

 ##### 1. Data Structures
 1.1 AVL Tree
-* Objective: It is used for storing posts for valid and invalid search feature.
+* Objective: It is used for storing posts for valid and invalid search feature and removing disliked post.

 * Locations: *AVLTree.java*, *Node.java*, *Search.java*